Why Scalpers Lose Money With the Wrong Broker

 Execution Models and Scalping

-Execution routing influences how orders interact with liquidity.
+Execution routing influences how orders interact with liquidity, and different routing structures create different experiences for scalpers.

 Neither model is inherently wrong.
 The key is compatibility with scalping sensitivity.
-For a deeper understanding, see our guide on how broker execution models actually work.
+As explored in our guide on how broker execution models actually work, the distinction between internalisation and external routing creates different trade-offs that interact differently with each trading style.

 Demo vs Live Distortion

 Demo environments remove execution friction.
 Spreads remain stable.
-Slippage is minimal.
-Liquidity appears abundant.
+Slippage is minimal or absent.
+Liquidity appears abundant regardless of session or volatility.

 Why demo results don't transfer

 The gap between demo and live performance is not primarily psychological.
 It is structural.
-Demo environments do not simulate real liquidity depth, order routing behaviour, or slippage patterns that define the scalping cost environment.
+Demo environments do not simulate real liquidity depth, order routing behaviour, or slippage patterns.
+A scalping strategy that appears profitable on demo has not yet been tested against the friction that defines the real cost environment.
+Treat demo results as logic validation, not performance prediction.

 When Broker Is Not the Constraint

-If targets are wide relative to spreads, execution sensitivity decreases.
-If trade frequency is moderate, micro-cost compounding reduces.
-If latency tolerance is high, routing nuance becomes secondary.
+If targets are wide relative to spreads — say 15 to 20 pips — execution sensitivity decreases substantially.
+If trade frequency is moderate — 5 to 10 trades per day — micro-cost compounding is less aggressive.
+If latency tolerance is high because entries use limit orders rather than market orders, routing nuance becomes secondary.

 Structural Fit Over Blame

 Scalping magnifies every inefficiency.
-When broker environment and strategy are misaligned, performance degrades gradually and confusingly.
+When broker environment and strategy are misaligned, performance degrades gradually and confusingly — not with a single catastrophic event, but with a slow erosion of edge that looks like bad luck or declining skill.

 Check your scalping broker fit